The New CarTrimHome HUD (Heads Up Display) For The 5th Gen 4Runner

 One of the main benefits here and the primary strategy is for safety reasons; the less you have to take your eyes off the road, the better.
 With a digital LED projection of the current MPH/KPH on your windshield, it’s transparent enough to see through, doesn’t obstruct your view, and keeps your eyes on the road ahead.

 One of the other benefits (that still dovetails into safety) is convenience.
-Road noise can easily overshadow the sound of a continuous blinking turn signal that somehow wasn’t released after making a turn.
-So having the vehicle’s turn signal blinking on the windshield vs. potentially being hidden behind the steering wheel is yet another benefit.
+Road noise can easily overshadow the sound of a continuous blinking turn signal that wasn’t released after making a turn.
+So having the vehicle’s turn signal blinking on the windshield vs. potentially being hidden behind the steering wheel is another benefit.

 CarTrimHome’s HUD not only offers speed readings and indicators for your blinking turn signals, but it can also display TPMS readings, weather, doors being ajar, battery voltage, and even the check engine light.
-So, it can do a lot but you may be wondering, how?
+So it can do a lot but you may be wondering, how?

 Aftermarket HUDs generally plug into your OMDB port in order to relay the readings from the vehicle’s computer.
 CarTrimHome’s HUD has an additional harness that connects to ports behind your steering wheel that allow for turn signal light projection, which I opted not to connect (more on that later).